 Reproductive, maternal, newborn, and child health

-At the national level, UNICEF supports the development and roll-out of standardized national guidelines for community-based newborn care, as well as the introduction of zinc and oral rehydration solution co-packs for the treatment of diarrhoea at community level.
+At the national level, UNICEF supports the Ministry of Public Health in the development and roll-out of standardized national guidelines for community-based newborn care.
+This includes the provision of impactful intervention such as zinc and oral rehydration solution co-packs for treatment of diarrhea at community level.

-While supporting the national immunization process from beginning to end, UNICEF also trains locally so that communities and local government can work independently in the future.
+While supporting the Ministry of Public Health’s national immunization process from beginning to end, UNICEF works towards building the capacities of the local communities and health care providers for a sustainable future.
 UNICEF provides technical assistance to introduce new vaccines nationally as they are approved.

 The power of information